 The objective of this study was to establish factors associated with the receipt of post-abortion contraceptive counselling and uptake at private health facilities in western Kenya.
 A crosssectional study was conducted at 25 private health facilities from July 2004–October 2004.
 A total of 403 women were interviewed following post-abortion care(PAC) via manual vacuum aspiration (MVA).
 Nurse-midwives provided the majority of PAC (55%).
 Only 44% of women received contraceptive counselling and 31% adopted a method.
 The strongest predictor for receipt of counselling was obtaining PAC at a low MVA volume facility (odds ratio 5.63).
 Women who received contraceptive counselling, and those who had an unplanned pregnancy, were three times more likely to adopt a method.
 Uptake of a method was also influenced by counselling time.
 Busy facilities in western Kenya should consider training staff specifically for post-abortion contraceptive counselling to increaseuptake following PAC.

 Onyango, Monica Adhiambo; Oguttu, Monica; and Barger, Mary, "Predictive Factors for Uptake of Post-Abortion Care in Western Kenya" (2010).
-Nursing and Health Science Faculty Publications.
-Paper 10.
+School of Nursing and Health Science: Faculty Scholarship.
+10.